Experience API Logs

 To access the API Logs in Experience OS, go to Settings › API Logs.

-The following fields are available.
+The following fields are available in the table.
 To display more fields, click Columns at the top of the API Logs page.

 Column | Detail |